In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Intuitive touch screen display simplifies how to make your favourite café coffee in 3 easy steps – Grind, Brew and Milk.

-You can easily modify the coffee strength, milk texture and temperature to suit your taste.
+You can easily fix the coffee strength, milk texture and temperature to suit your taste.
 Then save it with your own unique name.
 Create and save up to 6 personalized coffees.

 Automatic Micro-Foam Milk Texturing.

 Auto steam wand, allows you to troubleshoot the milk temperature and texture to suit your taste.
-Delivering barista quality micro-foam that enhances the flavour of the coffee and is essential for creating latté art.
+Delivering barista quality micro-foam that enhances the flavour of the coffee and is needed for making latté art.

 Faster Heat up Time